civicrm/civicrm-dev-docs/docs/tools/civi-test-run.md

 # civi-test-run

 `civi-test-run` is a script which runs one or more test suites locally.
+It is compatible with `civibuild`-based deployments.

 ## Installation